The Super 10 Wiffle® Ball Teams of All-Time

 The gold standard of wiffleball in the late ‘80s and early ‘90s, this team featured the most deadly group of home run hitters in the tournament’s history.
 They won five consecutive titles from 1987-91, then avenged their ‘92 loss to win a then-record sixth championship in 1993.
 Defeating this South Bend, Indiana team was such a rarity that – when it looked like it would happen – the event drew hundreds of fans.
-Outfielders Dave and Dan Reed, and pitcher Scott Schroyer, are in the Hall-of-Fame.
+Outfielders Dave and Dan Reed, pitcher Scott Schroyer, and catcher Glen Duddleson, are all in the Hall-of-Fame.
 Dave Reed was named Co-Player of the ‘90s.

 3. Club Ripped, 1999-present

 Playing in what may go down as the golden age of wiffleball, these kids from Munster, Indiana have managed to win four titles over some of the toughest competition in the three decade history of the tournament.
-Hall-of-Famers Nate Hansen, Mike Baniak and John Premetz lead this team of power hitters and mistake-free defenders.
+Hall-of-Famers (and Player of the '00s) Nate Hansen, Mike Baniak and John Premetz lead this team of power hitters and mistake-free defenders.

 3. Funky Plastic Offspring, 2004-present

 The team’s fifth man and Hall-of-Famer Mike Schuster won a title in 1985 with Laidig.
 Now his sons, Hall-of-Famers Dan and Randy, HOFer Joel Cyrier, and youngest son Joe, lead this team of super-athletes, world champs in 2007, 2011, 2013 and 2014.